 The Department of Surgical Oncology provides screening, surgical treatment, and coordination of care for cancer patients with solid tumors.
 Our Oncologists provide comprehensive diagnostic and specialized surgical treatment choices for our patients diagnosed with solid tumor disorders.
 Clinical areas of expertise include, though are not limited to, tumors of the head and neck, breast, liver, gastrointestinal tract, melanoma, sarcoma and complex surgical procedures for cancer.
 This includes planned multidisciplinary treatment tailored to the individual patient.
 Expert surgical care is a standard including such specialized procedures as isolated limb and abdominal perfusions.

-The Breast Cancer Center provides dedicated services for the evaluation and treatment of women with breast cancer.
-The Breast Cancer Center is at the forefront of technology and is dedicated to the team approach for the care of women seeking treatment of breast cancer and restoration of the breast through breast reconstruction.
+The Center for Breast Care provides dedicated services for the evaluation and treatment of women with breast cancer.
+The Center for Breast Care is at the forefront of technology and is dedicated to the team approach for the care of women seeking treatment of breast cancer and restoration of the breast through breast reconstruction.
 We provide surgical (oncological and breast reconstruction) and medical treatment (chemotherapy and radiation) for women with genetic predisposition to breast cancer, new diagnosis of breast cancer, or previous diagnosis of breast cancer seeking immediate or delayed reconstruction or treatment of secondary deformities.
 Mammography, genetic counseling, clinical research trials, patient advocate services, and the latest imaging technologies are part of our comprehensive management.
 Our goal is high patient satisfaction and excellent clinical outcomes.

 With an emphasis on early detection and treatment for gynecologic cancer, OBGYN specialists at the UI Hospital are helping women lead longer, better lives.
 We offer the latest advances in care for women with cancer or precancerous conditions of the female reproductive organs (cervix, uterus, ovary, fallopian tube, vagina and vulva).